Skip to main content

 Fixed compensation: In addition to interest, you can claim a fixed sum for the cost of recovering the debt: - £40 for debts up to £999.99 - £70 for debts between £1,000 and £9,999.99 - £100 for debts of £10,000 or more

-Important notes: - This only applies to business-to-business (B2B) and business-to-public sector debts - It does not apply to consumer debts - You can charge interest even if your contract does not mention it - Contractual interest terms cannot be less generous than the statutory rate (unfair contract terms rules) - You can choose to charge interest or not — it's a right, not an obligation
+Important notes: - This only applies to business-to-business (B2B) and business-to-public sector debts - It does not apply to consumer debts - It may apply where the contract is silent, but a contractual late-payment remedy can displace the statutory scheme - Use the reference rate for the six-month period in which the debt became late, not necessarily today's Bank Rate - You can choose to charge interest or not - it's a right, not an obligation

 Examples